ercbk/nested-cross-validation-comparison/README.md

 ![](images/ncv.png)

+Experiments conducted in May 2020

 Nested cross-validation has become a recommended technique for situations in which the size of our dataset is insufficient to simultaneously handle hyperparameter tuning and algorithm comparison.
-Examples of such situations include: proof of concept, start-ups, medical studies, time series, etc. Using standard methods such as k-fold cross-validation in these cases may result in substantial increases in optimization bias.
-Nested cross-validation has been shown to produce less biased, out-of-sample error estimates even using datasets with only hundreds of rows and therefore gives a better judgement of generalization performance.
+Using standard methods such as k-fold cross-validation in these cases may result in substantial increases in optimization bias where the more models that are trained on a fold means there’s a greater opportunity for a model to achieve a low score by chance.
+Nested cross-validation has been shown to produce less biased, out-of-sample error estimates even using datasets with only hundreds of rows and therefore gives a better estimation of generalized performance.

-The primary issue with this technique is that it can be computationally expensive with potentially tens of 1000s of models being trained during the process.
+The primary issue with this technique is that it is usually computationally expensive with potentially tens of 1000s of models being trained during the process.
 While researching this technique, I found two slightly different variations of performing nested cross-validation — one authored by [Sabastian Raschka](https://github.com/rasbt/stat479-machine-learning-fs19/blob/master/11_eval4-algo/code/11-eval4-algo__nested-cv_verbose1.ipynb) and the other by [Max Kuhn and Kjell Johnson](https://tidymodels.github.io/rsample/articles/Applications/Nested_Resampling.html).
+After the nested cross-validation procedure and an algorithm is chosen, Raschka performs an extra k-fold cross-validation using the inner-loop cv strategy on the entire training set in order to tune his final model.
+Therefore, the hyperparameter tuning that takes place in the inner-loop during nested cross-validation is only in service of algorithm selection.
+Kuhn-Johnson uses majority vote.
+Whichever set of hyperparameter values has been chosen during the inner-loop tuning procedure the most often is the set used to fit the final model.

 Various elements of the technique affect the run times and performance.
 These include: